TarikHuber/material-ui-responsive-drawer/README.md

 ```

-All of them are just containers in witch you can put all your other application components:
+All of them are just containers in which you can put all your other application components:

 ```js